ebrahimiG/SoftwareProject/DaraMovie.4.7.1/README.md

 5 to save user chat history, create a model to save data in the database and register the model to admin panel <br>
 6 go to views.py, import the created model, and use it to save the chat and test it to see if the chat info is in the admin panel<br>
 7 to show the chat history to user, use the chat info in the html file.<br>

+in this version using registratoin version only on chat history and filmyar.